wyattis/grandma-to-hell/README.md

 - Allow any interaction with the last grandma to trigger the win screen
 - Time the music with the intro text
 - Floating health bars
-- All interaction when standing on top of a grandma
+- Allow interaction when standing on top of a grandma

 ### Stretch